 Between 2000 and Q3 of 2019, 413,868 TBIs have been diagnosed according to the Department of Defense.
 In 2019, without Q4 numbers, there were over 15,000 new cases of TBI diagnosed.
 2018 was the first year since 2011 where the number of TBIs increased year over year, and 2019 is on track to surpass the 2018 numbers.

 Treating TBIs is another unique challenge of its own but the Intrepid Fallen Heroes Fund is working to make treatments more accessible and comprehensive for service members who have sustained a TBI.
-So far, we have constructed seven Intrepid Spirit Centers specially equipped to treat the symptoms of TBI and Post-Traumatic Stress (PTS).
+So far, we have constructed eight Intrepid Spirit Centers specially equipped to treat the symptoms of TBI and post-traumatic stress (PTS).
 These centers have the capacity to treat thousands of patients each year.
 As an example, the Intrepid Spirit Center at Fort Bragg, NC treated more than 5,000 patients in 2019 alone.

 Intrepid Spirit Centers are satellites of our National Intrepid Center of Excellence at Walter Reed National Military Medical Center, which is leading the way in treatments for TBI and PTS.
-The eighth center is currently under construction and two more Intrepid Spirit Centers are planned.
+The ninth center is currently under construction and one more Intrepid Spirit Center is planned.
 The Intrepid Fallen Heroes Fund is a publicly funded non-profit organization, so without contributions from the public, these centers cannot be completed.
 Please consider supporting the Intrepid Fallen Heroes Fund’s mission to heal our heroes today with a donation.

 Posted on March 2 2020 in Blog